 Happy Thanksgiving.
-If you, like me, had a virtual Thanksgiving this year then I wish you the best of luck with your wifi connection.
-In the meantime, here are the books I’ve been reading in order to get through my Covid-generated quarantine and general since of weirdness this month.
+If you, like me, have a virtual Thanksgiving this year then I wish you the best of luck with your wifi connection.
+In the meantime, here are the books I’ve been reading in order to get through my Covid-generated quarantine and general sense of weirdness this month.

 My Best Friend’s Exorcism by Grady Hendrix